godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 ### Layer 2 Transfer

 Once tokens have been deposited and processed by Godwoken, they can be used in layer 2 Godwoken blockchain.
-A layer 2 Godwoken transaction uses totally different structure from a layer 1 CKB transaction:
+A layer 2 Godwoken transaction uses a totally different structure from a layer 1 CKB transaction:

 ```
 table RawL2Transaction {